dreamtools/dreamtools/doc/source/index.rst

 Available challenges
 -------------------------

-The goal of **Dreamtools** is to cover all challenges.
+The primary goal of **DREAMTools** is to provide scoring functions used in all DREAM challenges.
+Currently, **DREAMTools** includes about 80% of DREAM challenges from DREAM2 to DREAM9.5
-So far 27 challenges out of the 33 closed challenges are included.

 Most of them are implemented in pure Python.
 A couple rely on Perl script and 5-6 call R behind the scene.
 However, the user interface is identical for all of them.